puppetlabs/puppet/api/docs/http_catalog.md

 Schema
 ------

-In the POST request, the facts parameter should ahdere to the api/schemas/catalog_facts.json schema.
+In the POST request body (or the GET query), the facts parameter should adhere to the api/schemas/catalog_facts.json schema.

 A catalog response body should adhere to the api/schemas/catalog.json schema.